BND Hamburger Icon

 Did You Know?Did you know

-• Be consistent.
-Unreliable brands will not stand the test of time.
+• Be consistent: Unreliable brands will not stand the test of time.
 You should provide the same high-quality experience for your customers every time they come in contact with your company.

-• Strive to be the best.
-You should never stop working to be the best in your industry.
-Think about what sets your brand apart, and lean into that.
+• Strive to be the best: You should never stop working to be the best in your industry.
+Think about what sets your brand apart and lean into that.

-Jamie Johnson contributed to the writing and reporting in this article.
+Amanda Clark and Jamie Johnson contributed to this article.

 Chad Brooks is the author of How to Start a Home-Based App Development Business.
 He has spent more than 10 years guiding prospective entrepreneurs and business owners on the ins and outs of launching a startup, scaling a company and maintaining profitable growth.
 Within the world of entrepreneurship, he is particularly passionate about small business communications tools, such as unified communications systems, video conferencing solutions and conference call services.
-Brooks, who holds a degree in journalism from Indiana University, has lent his business expertise to a number of esteemed publications, including Huffington Post, CNBC, Fox Business and Laptop Mag.
+At Business News Daily, Brooks covers a range of business tools and services, such as time and attendance systems, payroll services, credit card processors, VoIP phone systems and more.
+Brooks, who holds a degree in journalism from Indiana University, has also lent his business expertise to a number of esteemed publications, including Huffington Post, CNBC, Fox Business and Laptop Mag.
 He regularly consults with B2B companies to stay on top of the latest business trends and direct growing enterprises toward the modern-day business technology required in today's digitally advanced world.

 Back to top